PerishoJ/godot-property-selection-window/README.md

 ```

 To select properties from the Inspector, click the blue button labeled "Property Menu"

 ![Inspector Integration](docs/media/property-selector-node-inspector.png)

+The Property Selection Window will pop-up, and you can choose which subset of properties you would like.

 ![Property Selection Window Preview](docs/media/window-preview.png)

 ## Contributing